ericmackrodt/staat/packages/core/README.md

-# Staat
+# Staat/Core

 ## A simple state management library.

 The goal of this library is to allow simple state management for smaller applications.
-It is meant to be simple, typescript friendly and support time travel out of the box.
+It is meant to be simple and be typescript friendly.

-Staat is not a replacement for Redux by any means, you should weigh which state management system makes more sense for your project.
+Staat is not a replacement for Redux, you should weigh which state management system makes more sense for your project.

 This library is loosely inspired by Unstated, another really good option for state management.

-There are currently two libraries available.

-- `@staat/core` is the main state management code.
-- `@staat/react` is the library that connects staat to react.
-- [TODO] `@staat/time-travel` will be the library that adds time travel functionality to staat.

 ## Concepts